rbryangreen/fetch-fbook/README.md

    Make sure you move all directories and files into the `latest` directory.

+### Download Android Emulator

+1. Open the Android Studio app on your computer

+2. Click "More Actions" > Virtual Device Manager

+3. On the Device Manager window, click "Create Device"

+4. Choose an Android device (I am using a Pixel 6), and click "Next"

+5. Choose an Android system image (I am using Tiramisu (API_33)), and click "Next"

+6. Click "Finish"

+7. You should now have access to an Android Emulator.
+To launch it, go to "More Actions" > Virtual Device Manager, and click the Play button next to the emulator

 ### Set up PATH variables in `~/.bash_profile`

 1. Add the following to your `~/.bash_profile` file: